Appalachian Trail Pilgrimage to Life Teen Encounter Atlanta

-Join the leader in Catholic Missions and Adventures, CREATIO, for a two day trek through the Appalachian Trail on your way to Lifeteen Encounter at Hidden Lake.
+Join young adults (20s-30s) and the leader in Catholic Missions and Adventures, CREATIO, for a two day trek through the Appalachian Trail on your way to the Steubenville Encounter Conference Atlanta, hosted by Life Teen at Hidden Lake.
 Your experience will include pickup from the airport and transportation to the start of the trail at Springer Mountain.
 You’ll carry your own pack with your own sleeping bag, and set up camp along one of America’s most beloved hiking trails.
 A guide, tent, meals, and campsites are included.
-Admission to Lifeteen Encounter is purchased separately.
+Admission to the conference is purchased separately.
 Given that this is a pilgrimage, and not ‘just’ a hike, spiritual formation, a sense of purpose, and a convivial but thoughtful atmosphere will be part of the experience.

 $179 EARLY BIRD due by September 1